dipc-cc/hubbard/examples/molecules/README.md

     of the paper referenced above.
-2. We will build the HubbardHamiltonian object, which will allow us to use the routines stored in this class to converge the mean field Hubbard Hamiltonian until we find the self-consistent solution.
+2. We will build the HubbardHamiltonian object, which will allow us to use the routines stored in this class to converge the mean field hubbard Hamiltonian until we find the self-consistent solution.
 3. We then can manipulate and obtain different magnetic states to compare the total energies that will tell us which one is the groundstate.